|

 dapping a large grasshopper or anything else big enough to put on a

-hook.
 While chub can

 be caught throughout the day, early morning and late evening are the